-When Carole Boyce Davies, Africana Studies/English, first began studying African and African diaspora literature and culture, the field was dominated by male scholars and writers—both as teachers and subjects of study.
+When Carole Boyce Davies, Africana Studies/Literatures in English, first began studying African and African diaspora literature and culture, the field was dominated by male scholars and writers—both as teachers and subjects of study.
 Boyce Davies arrived at just the right moment to make significant contributions.

 “After the Black Power and Feminist movements, the paradigms began to shift toward recognizing the contributions of a new crop of young black women,” Boyce Davies says.
 “We were just coming into the academy as scholars in various fields, and we felt empowered to ask: Where are the women?
 Where are the women writers?”

 Since then, Boyce Davies has spent her career making room for the experiences and voices of African-descended women all over the globe, with an emphasis on voices inside but also outside the United States.
 “I moved the discussion of black women writers from being a local, U.S.-based enterprise to being an international genre,” she explains.
 “I looked at black women’s writing in Brazil, in London, in the Caribbean, in Africa.
 Many of these women were writing themselves into history, literally.”
 Boyce Davies has amplified their voices, while writing herself into history, too.

 Exploring the Writings of Women of African Descent, a Global Perspective